ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 Regarding Stability, new Level 0 raw metrics may require new extension in protocol, which brings unstable format for protocol, therefore, this document does not recommend to standardize Level 0 metrics in protocol.
 Level 1 metrics request only few categories, and Level 2 Metric only introduce one metric to the protocol, so they are preferred from the stability aspect.

-On the other hand, in terms of accuracy

 In conclusion, for CATS, it is recommended to use L2 metrics due to its simplicity.
 If advanced scheduling is needed, L1 metrics can be used.
 L0 metrics are the most comprehensive and dynamic, therefore transferring them to network devices is discouraged due to their high overhead.

 # Implementation Guidance for CATS Metrics